The next industrial revolution on Earth

 Spaceship Charters for the future of Earth

 Space Cargo Unlimited is a European startup founded in 2014 by highly regarded private investors and space enthusiast entrepreneurs.
-Fostered by the New Space dynamic, the technological advances and falling operational costs of next-generation pressurized space vehicles, Space Cargo Unlimited is dedicated to leveraging the potential of space-microgravity research for commercial applications on space-microgravity research for commercial applications on Earth.
+Fostered by the New Space dynamic, the technological advances and falling operational costs of next-generation pressurized space vehicles, Space Cargo Unlimited is dedicated to leveraging the potential of space-microgravity research for commercial applications on Earth.

 Building strategic partnerships with space operators